SepidehJafarian/WheatPhenoStats-BMWpop-/README.md

 - [Example 1 Heading](###Example)

-### Example 1 Heading

-Example of heading with space
 # BMW_phenotyping

  - In this project section, the 10 selected extreme lines regarding their CID measurements, were planted into the pots in the greenhouse.